We often recommend products we like. If you buy anything via links on our site, we may earn a small commission.

 Dragon Marked for Death is like a combination of a 2D Monster Hunter game and the Mega Man Zero series.
 That means it’s tough as nails but extremely satisfying.
 Perfecting runs through levels to try to grab that elusive piece of gear doesn’t get old.

 Imagine someone throwing coins and jewels at you nearly continuously.
 That’s Lapis x Labyrinth.
 Somehow the developer managed to fit a game in there too.
 The fact that the game is fun to play is almost secondary to the sensory overload of loot you’re showered with.

 In most realities, Cat Quest would be a cheap mobile cash-in relying on cats’ inherent cuteness to mask an otherwise terrible game.
 Fortunately in our reality, Cat Quest is a surprisingly deep but accessible RPG that becomes increasingly difficult to put down.

 In the day time, you’re a humble shopkeeper, peddling wares to the locals.
 Then night comes and you head to the dungeon to procure more of those wares, increasing your personal bankroll and the overall state of the town as you do so.

 The Longest Nintendo Switch Games

 Relaxing and letting your mind wander isn’t the only thing that grinding in games is good for.
 Sometimes you just want to ignore the outside world and lose yourself in a game.
-If you want to do that, no matter where you are, take a look at our list of the longest games worth playing on the Switch.
+If you want to do that, no matter where you are, take a look at our list of the longest Nintendo Switch games worth playing.